MicrosoftDocs/entra-docs/docs/identity-platform/howto-convert-app-to-be-multi-tenant.md

 App-only permissions always require a tenant administrator’s consent.
 If your application requests an app-only permission and a user tries to sign in to the application, an error message is displayed saying the user isn’t able to consent.

 Certain delegated permissions also require a tenant administrator’s consent.
 For example, the ability to write back to Microsoft Entra ID as the signed in user requires a tenant administrator’s consent.
 Like app-only permissions, if an ordinary user tries to sign in to an application that requests a delegated permission that requires administrator consent, the app receives an error.
-Whether a permission requires admin consent is determined by the developer that published the resource, and can be found in the documentation for the resource.
+The developer that published the resource determines whether a permission requires admin consent, and you can find this information in the resource's documentation.
 The permissions documentation for the [Microsoft Graph API](/graph/permissions-reference) indicate which permissions require admin consent.

 If your application uses permissions that require admin consent, consider adding a button or link where the admin can initiate the action.
 The request your application sends for this action is the usual OAuth2/OpenID Connect authorization request that also includes the `prompt=consent` query string parameter.
-Once the admin has consented and the service principal is created in the customer’s tenant, subsequent sign-in requests don't need the `prompt=consent` parameter.
-Since the administrator has decided the requested permissions are acceptable, no other users in the tenant are prompted for consent from that point forward.
+After the admin consents and the service principal is created in the customer’s tenant, subsequent sign-in requests don't need the `prompt=consent` parameter.
+Since the administrator has approved the requested permissions, no other users in the tenant are prompted for consent.

 A tenant administrator can disable the ability for regular users to consent to applications.
 If this capability is disabled, admin consent is always required for the application to be used in the tenant.
 You can test your application with end-user consent disabled, in the Microsoft Entra admin center.
 In **Enterprise applications** > [Consent and permissions](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/ConsentPoliciesMenuBlade/~/UserSettings), check the **Do not allow user consent** option.

 The `prompt=consent` parameter can also be used by applications that request permissions that don't require admin consent.
-An example of when this would be used is if the application requires an experience where the tenant admin “signs up” one time, and no other users are prompted for consent from that point on.
+An example use case is if the application requires an experience where the tenant admin “signs up” one time, and no other users are prompted for consent from that point on.

-If an application requires admin consent and an admin signs in without the `prompt=consent` parameter being sent, when the admin successfully consents to the application it will apply **only for their user account**.
-Regular users will still not be able to sign in or consent to the application.
+If an application requires admin consent and an admin signs in without the `prompt=consent` parameter being sent, when the admin successfully consents to the application it applies **only for their user account**.
+Regular users won't able to sign in or consent to the application.
 This feature is useful if you want to give the tenant administrator the ability to explore your application before allowing other users access.

 ### Consent and multi-tier applications